"The group also said the medications would not further delay healing in patients with nonhealing nonvertebral fractures.

 Advise patients to seek prompt medical attention if they develop signs or symptoms of dermatological reactions (dermatitis, rashes, and eczema) [see WARNINGS AND PRECAUTIONS].

-Advise patients that Prolia is contraindicated in women who are pregnant and may cause fetal harm [see CONTRAINDICATIONS, Use in Specific Populations].
+Pregnancy Advise patients that Prolia is contraindicated in women who are pregnant and may cause fetal harm [see CONTRAINDICATIONS, Use In Specific Populations].

 Advise patients that because many drugs are excreted in human milk and because of the potential for serious adverse reactions in nursing infants from Prolia, a decision should be made whether to discontinue nursing or discontinue the drug, taking into account the importance of the drug to the mother [see Use In Specific Populations].